ImmunityBio Inc. (IBRX) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, ImmunityBio Inc. (IBRX) has seen bad performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+In conclusion, ImmunityBio Inc. (IBRX) has had a bad performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.